jennherrarte/portfolio/README.md

 - I would use Sass to implement mixins and functions.
 - I would implement animations for smoother transitions between projects.
 - I would showcase more screenshots of projects.
 - I would clean up the code and create a component library.
+- I would integrate testing with Playwright.

 # Technologies used:
 - React, HTML, JavaScript, Bootstrap